batman084/DiceRoll/README.md

 ## Unit -> Mini Game usage
 Unit | Mini Game Usage | Example
 ---- | --------------- | -------
-Primative Types 20% | Mini Games uses integer and boolean types | MainMenu.javaa uses boolean types in while loop and switch cases use integer types
+Primative Types 20% | Mini Games uses integer and boolean types | MainMenu.java uses boolean types in while loop and switch cases use integer types
 Using Objects 15% | Mini Games is using multiple Objects and String (non-primitave data type) | We call objects of the different mini-game classes in MainMenu.java
 Boolean Expression and Control statement 40% | Mini Games uses if and switch/case | We use control expressions like "if" and "switch/case" to control how the code runs.
 We also use boolean expressions to make sure that the code runs until the user says no.
 Writing Classes  15% | Mini Games defines RockPaperScissors, DiceRoll, CoinFlip, and MainMenu | We have different classes for each mini-game so that our code is modular and easier to edit